lingjzhu/probing-TTS-models/README.md

 ```

 Note.
 The current implementation is based on the Nvidia's public implementation of Tacotron2 and Waveglow

+### Training steps
+1. Download the dataset;
+2. Run scripts in the preprocessing folder;
+3. Run the training script (detailed descriptions of each argument can be found in the source code).

 ### References
 This project has benefited immensely from the following works.
 [Pre-Trained Chinese BERT with Whole Word Masking](https://github.com/ymcui/Chinese-BERT-wwm)